 The CLIMB system is composed of over 7,500 CPU cores of processing power.
 This makes it probably the largest single system dedicated to Microbial Bioinformatics research, anywhere in the world.

 To provide users with local, high performance, storage we have deployed IBM GPFS in each of the 4 sites, to provide 500TB of local storage.
 This storage is connected to our servers using Infiniband.

 Unlike most supercomputers, the CLIMB-BIG-DATA system has been designed to provide large amounts of RAM, in order to meet the challenge of processing large, rich biological datasets.

-The CLIMB system provides a pool of CPU cores and RAM for microbial Bioinformatics research.
+The CLIMB-BIG-DATA system provides a pool of CPU cores and RAM for microbial Bioinformatics research.
 The system has been designed to support over 1,000 VMs running simultaneously, supporting most of the microbial bioinformatics community within the UK.

 For long-term data storage, to share datasets and VMs and to provide block storage for running VMs, we deploy a storage solution based on Ceph.
 Each site has 27 Dell R730XD servers, with each server containing 16x 4TB HDDs, giving a total raw storage capacity of 6912TB.
 All data stored in this system is replicated 3x, which gives us a usable capacity of 2304TB.